femfataal/mdm-art-repo/journal.md

+## entry 6/10 ##

+I should probably write longer commit messages instead of longer journal enteries?
+Actually I'm not sure.
+Still working on the colouring.
+I'm starting to dislike it a lot but we'll see.

 ## entry 5/10 ##

 continuing on the Morbly sketch.
 I now put github on my phone, which makes life easier.
 I can't be bothered in making screenshots and documenting more.
 I don't necessarily like having to log everytime I change a minor detail like a shoulder or what not.
 But sofar I have taken the standard goblin design, changed the proportions a bit, and now I'm going to do a first outline.
 I'm feeling somewhat positive about it all, and I might be able to get it done today.